 - If you are looking to build a capsule wardrobe for the whole season and need a few pieces to tie it all together.
 But then don’t buy anything else for the rest of the season.

 - For moms who need clothes that are newer than 10 years old, or who can’t take the kids shopping, or who are finding it tough to find the time to look nice and could use some pampering (within reason).

 Do I encourage you to give it a try?
 Sure!

-It’s free with my special link (but you’d still have to pay to keep things that you like), but don’t feel like you need to keep anything.
-If you hate it all, send it back.
+It’s free with my special link (but you’d still have to pay to keep things that you like).
+Please don’t feel like you need to keep anything – if you hate it all, send it back!
 There’s nothing that you lose from trying it out.

-Some quick laundry tips to help you cut your bill in half – they have nothing to do with Stitch Fix, but they’ll help you anyway 🙂
+Here’s some quick laundry tips to help you cut your bill in half.
+They have nothing to do with Stitch Fix, but they’ll help you anyway 🙂

 - 2 Ingredient DIY Laundry Detergent

 - Be a Laundry Pro; Never Get Behind On Laundry Again